jmcook1186/biosnicar-py/README.md

 Please cite:

-Cook, J. et al. (2019): Glacier algae accelerate melt rates on the western Greenland Ice Sheet, The Cryosphere Discuss., https://doi.org/10.5194/tc-2019-58, in review, 2019.
+Cook, J. et al. (2019): Glacier algae accelerate melt rates on the western Greenland Ice Sheet, The Cryosphere, https://doi.org/10.5194/tc-2019-58, accepted for publication Dec 2019.

-and the doi for the relevant release of this repository.
+and the doi for the relevant release of this repository (v0.1 doi: 10.5281/zenodo.3564517).

 # References